 71% of respondents said they would prefer ads that are tailored to their personalized interests and shopping habits.Adlucent, May 12, 2016

-But as marketers follow us around the internet, they’re collecting details on us which we cannot control.
+But as marketers follow us around the internet, they’re collecting details on us that we cannot control.
 Users are beginning to expect a degree of balance between profiling and privacy.

-Users are already turning the tides as Statistica reported that ad-blocking rates were around 27% in 2018 and rising.
+Users are already turning the tide as Statistica reported that ad-blocking rates were around 27% in 2018 and rising.

 The simplest thing you can do is to stop using web browsers offered by Big Tech like Google Chrome, Microsoft Edge, and Apple Safari.